 This low-carb Zucchini Lasagna recipe has become one of the most popular recipes on my site over the years.
 I first published this Zucchini Lasagna four years ago, and since then, my readers have baked it and given great reviews.

 I still make it often since my husband loves this keto Zucchini Lasagna recipe.
 This recipe is great because instead of using traditional noodles or pasta, you use zucchini noodles, which make this recipe low-carb and gluten-free yet very flavourful.

 Hello everyone.
 First, I would like to thank you for all your good wishes I received after my last post when I was talking about my sciatic nerve pain.
 The good news is I am almost 100% better.
 My husband’s massages helped me a lot and so did the yoga exercises, which I am not going to give up anymore.
 Nothing in life is more important than your health.
 So, don’t stop exercising because it is essential for a healthy body, life, and soul. 😉

 That being said, why not celebrate health with this delicious and skinny spinach and zucchini lasagna?!!
 This is one of my favorite lasagna recipes in the world.
 Why?
 Because it is flavourful without the carbs of the traditional lasagna recipe.

-One of the first zucchini lasagna recipes that I made was from one of my favourite blogs Skinny Taste.
-Gina’s recipes are always delicious, healthy and easy to follow.
-So, her Zucchini Lasagna recipe wasn’t different.
+One of the first zucchini lasagna recipes I made was from one of my favourite blogs Skinny Taste.
+Gina’s recipes are always delicious, healthy, and easy-to-follow.
+And, her Zucchini Lasagna recipe is also great.
 My husband and I love it so much that I’ve made that recipe many times.